 Floating between the Atlantic and the North Sea, the Shetlands are as far north as you can go and still be in Scotland.
 But at the same time, centuries of Norse rule make these spectacular green jewels a unique cultural hybrid.
 If you are on deck, perhaps a flock of northern fulmars or gannets will herald our arrival as our ship makes its way towards Mainland, the largest of the archipelago’s 16 inhabited islands.
-Your ship will drop anchor in Scalloway, and from here you will have two choices for exploration — An exploration of Scalloway and Lerwick, or a tour that brings you to important Viking sites.

-Back on board, enjoy some leisure time.
+Your afternoon will be at leisure, giving you ample time to visit the Scalloway Museum should you choose to, before going back onboard.
 If conditions permit, perhaps this evening one of our expedition team members will host a stargazing session.